 Wooden rings are usually best for grip as they will absorb moisture.
 Plastic and metal rings repeal sweat/moisture which can make them a bit slippery at times.
 There are ways around this by using chalk, tape, or even pine tar.
 However, chalk and pine tar can get a bit messy and cleaning up is the last thing I want to do when I’m done with a hard workout.
 Taping your rings works well but in my experience creates more friction and can lead to blisters or your hands ripping.

-Wooden rings are usually a little on the light side which makes them great for travel but can also make them feel a little less substantial while in your hands.
+They’re usually a little on the light side which makes them great for travel but can also make them feel a little less substantial while in your hands.
 If you really like to feel secure then metal rings would be your best bet.
 However, the extra weight with the metal rings can make them a bit dangerous.
 Because they will be moving around you may have to dodge them like Neo from the matrix in order to avoid getting hit by them.

 If you plan on keeping your rings out doors then plastic rings will be your best bet as they hold up well under a variety of weather conditions unlike wooden and metal rings.